mlswg/mls-architecture/draft-ietf-mls-architecture.md

 membership list is stored on some server associated with the Delivery Service.

-While this knowledge is not a break of authentication or confidentiality, it is a serious issue for privacy.
-In the case where metadata has to be persisted for functionality, it SHOULD be stored encrypted at rest.
+While this knowledge is not a breach of the protocol's authentication or confidentiality guarantees, it is a serious issue for privacy.
+Applications should consider anonymous systems for server fanout such as Loopix {{Loopix}}.

 ### Membership and offline members